josh/selector-observer/README.md

 })
 ```

-Alternatively the class based `SelectorObserver` allows you to configure the root element.
+Alternatively, the class-based `SelectorObserver` allows you to configure the root element.
 This API is similar to `MutationObserver`.

 ```javascript
 import SelectorObserver from 'selector-observer'